Athens, Georgia: Geography

 According to the United States Census Bureau, the balance has a total area of 118.2 sqmi, of which 117.8 sqmi is land and 0.5 sqmi (0.41%) is water.

 Athens lies within the humid subtropical climate zone, with hot, humid summers and mild to moderately cold winters.
 Annual rainfall averages 49.7 in.
-Light to moderate snowfall can occur in winter.
-In the spring, frequent thunderstorms can sometimes become severe, even producing tornadoes.
-The city itself sits on a series of anomalous hills, unique to the Piedmont region.
+Light to moderate sporadic snowfall occasionally can occur in winter.
+In the spring, sporadic thunderstorms can occasionally become severe, rarely producing tornadoes.
+The city sits on a series of hills, unique to the Piedmont region.

 Climate

 Athens has a humid subtropical climate.
-Its climatic regime is in many ways typical of Southeastern United States with hot summers transitioning into cool winters, but with precipitation being consistently high throughout the year.
+Its climatic regime is typical of that of the Southeastern United States, with hot summers transitioning into cool winters, with precipitation consistently high throughout the year.
 Normal monthly temperatures range from 43.5 °F in January to 80.6 °F in July; on average, maxima reach 90 °F or higher and stay below 40 °F on 58 and 5.8 days annually, and there are 48 days annually with a minimum at or below freezing.

 Official record temperatures range from -4 °F on January 21, 1985 to 109 °F on June 29, 2012; the record cold daily maximum is 18 °F on January 30, 1966, while, conversely, the record warm daily minimum is 79 °F as recently as August 11, 2007.
 Temperatures rarely fall below 10 °F, having last occurred January 7, 2014.
 The average window for freezing temperatures is November 5 to March 24, allowing a growing season of 225 days.

 Precipitation is relatively well spread (though the summer months are slightly wetter), and averages 46.3 in annually, but has historically ranged from 28.61 in in 1954 to 71.39 in in 1964.
 Snowfall is sporadic, averaging 2.9 in per winter, but has reached 13.6 in in 2010–2011.

 Demographics

-2020 census

-As of the 2020 United States census, there were 127,315 people, 51,640 households, and 23,615 families residing in the city.